 #3 Your miscarriage was so long ago, shouldn’t you be over it by now?

 How long does it normally take someone to process their grief?
 Trick question!
 There is no such thing as a normal time.
 Grief after pregnancy and reproductive loss is different for everyone.
 Some people find comfort quickly; others may take decades to find a path to peace.
 Provide them with love and support without looking at a calendar.

 #2 There was probably something wrong with it anyway.

 This is one of the most horrific things that well-meaning people say.
-Now that I am grieving after a pregnancy loss, and perhaps feeling like a failure, feel free to call my baby damaged too.
+Now that I am grieving after pregnancy loss or infertility, and perhaps feeling like a failure, feel free to call my baby damaged too.
 With friends like these...

 And our vote for the #1 WORST THING TO SAY to someone after a pregnancy loss…

 #1 Do you think you did something to make it happen?

 Not everyone experiences emotional pain after miscarriage, infertility or pregnancy loss.
 But those who do may feel an unrelenting anguish and grief.
 They may be questioning everything that they drank, ate and did during their pregnancy and their attempts to conceive.
 They may be harshly, internally judging themselves.
 If they are searching for a path to peace, this questions is the worst that you could ask.
 Don't add to their pain - offer comfort instead.